-When you’ve built a business in male grooming like we have, the third Friday in August is a special day.
+When you’ve built a business in male grooming as we have, the third Friday in August is a special day.
 It’s National Men’s Grooming Day — a date in the calendar all about encouraging men to take pride in their appearance.
 As well men should.

-Now, we’re not experts in all male grooming — tips on styling your hair, manscaping or trimming your eyebrows you’ll need to find elsewhere — but what we can school you on is beards.
+Now, we’re not experts in all-male grooming — tips on styling your hair, manscaping or trimming your eyebrows you’ll need to find elsewhere — but what we can school you on is beards.

 So let’s celebrate National Men’s Grooming Day with some mighty fine beard grooming tips.
 33 of them no less.

 - The first tip comes from one of our customers John McLane and it revolves around perseverance.
 PERSEVERANCE is key!
 (You WILL waver) Keep pushing through those moments when you want to quit.
 I find saving photos of your 'ideal beard' are a great help.
 When you start to waver, look at a photo and tell yourself that is what you want...a beard just like that.
 You could even take selfies, say once a month, so you can see ongoing progress.
 Just don't quit!
 Be strong!
 Good luck!
 Check out some more tips from our Mo Bro's over on this blog post.

 - Beard oil is the most important grooming product of all.
 It keeps the skin moisturised and the beard healthy.
 Apply it daily to your chin, cheeks and bear hair.

 - Your face won’t be suited to every beard style so don't be afraid to experiment.
 If a full beard isn’t the right look, keep your beard trimmed and close to the face.
 If you struggle to grow hair on your cheeks, think about going with a moustache or goatee.